Authorize all developers to have read access to your clusters

 We want to ensure every developer in our GitHub organization has access to our Kubernetes clusters.

-The first thing we need to do is to set up an GitHub as an identity provider.
-For this we need to create a new OAuth Application in our GitHub Organization by filling out this form.
+First, set up an GitHub as an identity provider.
+Start by creating a new OAuth Application in our GitHub Organization by filling out this form.

 Once we create this application we are going to see something like this:

 In Kommander UI, choose Global in the header drop-down and then select Administration > Identity Providers in the sidebar.
 Select the Identity Providers tab and click the Add Identity Provider button.
 Ensure Github is selected as the identity provider type, and copy the Client ID and Client Secret values into the form.
 Press Save to create your Identity Provider.

 We configured the identity provider to load all groups, so now, map these groups to Kubernetes groups.
 In Kommander UI, choose Global in the header drop-down and then select Administration > Identity Providers in the sidebar.
 Select the Groups tab and click the Create Group button.
 Give your group a descriptive name and add the groups from your GitHub provider under Identity Provider Groups.
 Click Save to create the group.
 It will be created on the management cluster and federated to all target clusters, and describes the developers of our organization.